CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 ## Preliminary operational concept

 ### operational policies and constraints;
 The career page will allow users to access an application page based on the open positions shown.
-The career page will have updated content to entice users, provide an application page link to unique application based on the open position selected, and redirect back to the career page.
-The prospective employees will be providing the data in the improved application and the employers can judge canidates 50% faster than before the improvement.

 ### description of the proposed system;
 The career page will have updated content to entice users, provide an application page link to unique application based on the open position selected, and redirect back to the career page.